omussell/grim/hugo/content/design/index.md

 ---
 You can control access to objects using the ACL authorisation mechanism.

+NFSv4 ACLs allow more fine grained control

 Role-Based Access Control / Shared Administration (sudo)
 ---

+# RBAC
+Maintaining the fine-grained control of files can be arduous and is difficult to maintain at scale.

+One way to bring control over this is through role-based access control (RBAC).
+Instead of applying permissions to individual users and groups, you create roles which are applied to users and are collections of groups.
+A role might be HR staff, which have read/write access to the HR folder but only read to the Sales folder.

+# sudo
+Access to the root account is restricted.
+Instead, sysadmins have a regular unix account which is given permission to perform administrative tasks with sudo.

 Domain Naming Service
 ---